 Go Faster Now!

-Our staff of racers here at WesternBikeworks.com have tried about every weight saving, wind cheating shortcut out there.
-We've also spent way too much company time reading up on wind tunnel test results, analyzing rolling resistance data and interpreting our power-meters.
+Our staff of racers here at WesternBikeworks.com have tried just about every weight saving, wind cheating shortcut out there.
+We've also spent way too much company time reading up on wind tunnel test results, analyzing rolling resistance data, and interpreting our power-meters.
 Here's a quick guide to what we've found will make your dollar go farthest when buying speed.

 A good set of race wheels is the single most important factor in the performance of your bike.
 Race wheels should be stiff, aerodynamic and light.
 These factors are somewhat mutually exclusive, so it is key to find a balance that suits your riding style.

-Light weight wheels accelerate much faster than average weight wheels.
-Ultralight wheels will best suit riders who excel on long climbs and recreational riders looking for a faster feeling wheel.
-For riders lucky enough to be born with climbing legs, an ultralight wheelset like the Easton 2010 EC90 SLX Tubular Wheels will be noticeably quicker on long steep climbs.
-Light wheels also produce a livelier ride than their deep section counterparts.
-If you're not a racer worrying about efficiency over a 150km course, lighter, shallow wheels will deliver snappy acceleration for the coffee ride sprints.
-Reynolds 2010 MV32C UL Clincher Wheelset DNU finds a happy medium between aerodynamics and light weight.
+When it comes to performance, the counterpoint to a deep-section wheel is the minimalist: a less aerodynamic but overall lighter set of wheels.
+Ultralight wheels will best suit riders who excel on long climbs and recreational riders looking for a faster feeling wheel that's easier to get up to speed.
+For riders lucky enough to be born with climbing legs, an ultralight wheelset will be noticeably quicker on long, steep climbs.
+Though climbing efficiency is most often cited as the reason to choose "light" over "aerodynamic," acceleration is also a key factor.
+The lighter your wheelset, the faster your acceleration.
+Light wheels also produce a livelier and more comfortable ride than their heavier deep section counterparts.
+If you're not a racer worrying about efficiency over a 150km course, lighter, shallower-profile wheels will deliver a nice combination of comfort, quick acceleration and Strava KOM climbing weight.

 Our staff of experienced racers at WesternBikeworks.com can help with any of your race day equipment decisions.
 Contact us at [email protected] or 1-800-651-4050 with questions regarding your race set-up.